xuantungbrian/Tomato/documentation/M3_Requirements_and_Design.md

                 3. User enters their account information and signs in
                 4. App continues as normal
             - **Failure scenario(s)**:
                 - 3a.
-User is unable to login
+User cancle the login by clicking outside the login box/back button
                     - 3a1.
-A toast appears telling the user they were unable to login, along with the reason why and to try again
+An alert appears telling the user they were unable to login, along with the reason why
-                    - 3a2.
-User can try again later after fixing the problem

 3. **Manage Posts**
     - **Overview**:
         1. Create Posts
         2. Delete Posts
-        3. Update Posts
         4. View Posts